On this page

 Copyright basics - Exception for persons with perceptual disabilities

-The Copyright Act (s.32) allows copying of literary, musical, artistic or dramatic works, to create a document in a format specifically designed for persons with perceptual disabilities.
+The Copyright Act (s.32) allows copying, translation, adaptation and reproduction in sign language of literary, musical, artistic or dramatic works, to create a document in a format specifically designed for persons with perceptual disabilities.
 This exception does not apply in cases where the work is commercially available in an appropriate format or for cinematographic works.

 Copyright basics - Licences

 Licences are contracts that regulate the reproduction and use of works in addition to the requirements of the Copyright Act.
 Some licences impose further restrictions on the use and reproduction of works and some waive certain rights that are part of the Copyright Act.
 In the context of a university, faculty and students should know about the following types of licences: